waleedyousaf07/basic-programming/README.md

       const debouncedSearchRecords = debounce(searchRecords(), 1000);

-### Temporal Dead Zone
+### Temporal Dead Zone **-**

-Variables declared with let and const are not hoisted and they dont have a default value of undefined.
+Variables declared with let and const are differently hoisted and they dont have a default value of undefined.
 That is the Temporal Dead Zone where variabled are un reachable.
 They exist in temporal dead zone from start until we initialize them.

 ### Pure Functions